MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Scripting.md

 ---
 # PowerShell

-PowerShell is a task-based command-line shell and scripting language built on the .NET Framework.
+PowerShell is a task-based command-line shell and scripting language built on .NET.
 PowerShell helps system administrators and power-users can rapidly automate tasks that manage operating systems (Linux, macOS, and Windows) and processes.